marie-lourdes/site-kasa/Back-end/README.md

 # SITE KASA

-The site "kasa" is property rental agency:
+The site "kasa" is property rental agency
 <br>

 ## INSTALLATION

 **Back end and Front end Prerequisites:** You will need to have Node and npm installed locally on your machine.
 Clone this repo.